ballerina-platform/ballerina-dev-website/swan-lake/learn/calling-java-code-from-ballerina.md

 ```

 ##### Using Ballerina Maps in Java
-To use Ballerina maps in Java, `BMap` interface has been provided.
-Following example illustrates how to write Java intreop code that uses Ballerina maps.
+To use Ballerina maps in Java, the `BMap` interface has to be used.
+The example below illustrates how to write Java intreop code that uses Ballerina maps.
 ```java
 import io.ballerina.runtime.api.values.BMap;
 import io.ballerina.runtime.api.values.BString;